A property of trivalent graphs related to equidissections: Abstract

 \section{Abstract}

-Our main object of study is a $3$-valent graph with a vector function on its edges.
-The function assigns to each edge a pair of $2$-adic integer numbers and satisfies additional condition: the sum of its values on the three edges, terminating in the same vertex, is equal to $0$.
-For each vertex of the graph three vectors corresponding to these edges generate a lattice over the ring of $2$-adic integers.
-In this paper we study the restrictions imposed on these lattices by the combinatorics of the graph.

-As an application we obtain the following fact: a rational balanced polygon cannot be cut into an odd number of triangles of equal areas.
-First result of this type was obtained by Paul Monsky in 1970.
-He proved that a square cannot be cut into an odd number of triangles of equal areas.
-In 2000 Sherman Stein conjectured that the same holds for any balanced polygon.
-We prove this conjecture in the case when coordinates of all vertices of the cut are rational numbers.
+Monsky proved that a square cannot be dissected into an odd number of triangles of equal area.
+Stein conjectured that the same holds for any polygon whose edges can be paired into parallel and equal-length segments.
+We prove Stein’s conjecture under an assumption that all triangle vertices have rational coordinates.
+Our result is derived from a more general property of trivalent graphs equipped with a $\mathbb{Q}^2$-valued flow.